- by Daniel

 Timberland Pro Boondock Waterproof Work Boots

-Wearing the right footwear on site is more important than most people realise.
+Wearing the right footwear on a construction site is more important than most people realise.

 Because the feet of your average construction worker take a pounding.

-Not only are they at risk from working in cold and wet conditions.
+And not only are your feet at risk from working in cold and wet conditions.

-Spending hours working on concrete floors, climbing up and down ladders, and standing around can all take their toll as well.
+Spending hours working on concrete floors, climbing up and down ladders, and standing around can all take their toll on you as well.

 As your feet absorb all of these shocks and ricochet them up through your body.